-To update on the progress made against the Eat Well Move More Shape Up strategic action plan during the first year of delivery.
+To update on the progress made against the Eat Well Move More Shape Up strategic action plan during the second year of delivery.

-To inform the Health & Wellbeing Board about the key priorities for year two.
+To inform the Health & Wellbeing Board about the key priorities and opportunities for year three.

-To highlight key issues impacting on effective delivery of the action plan in year two
+To highlight key issues impacting on effective delivery of the action plan in year three.

-2. RECOMMENDATIONS FOR THE HEALTH & WELLBEING BOARD

-That the Health and Wellbeing Board:
+2. RECOMMENDATIONS FOR THE HEALTH & WELLBEING BOARD That the Health and Wellbeing Board:

-- Note the contents of the report. - Note that obesity and physical inactivity remains a significant public health issue requiring ongoing senior level leadership and commitment to increasing physical activity levels, improving access to healthy and sustainable food and encouraging self-care from council, partners and stakeholders. - Note the progress made to date by all partners and the key issues impacting on effective delivery of the action plan. - Note the priorities for Year 2 of the delivery of the Eat Well Move More Shape Up Strategy.
+- Note the contents of the report. - Note that physical inactivity and unhealthy weight remains a significant public health issue requiring ongoing senior level leadership and commitment to increasing physical activity levels, improving access to healthy and sustainable food and encouraging self-care from council, partners and stakeholders. - Note the progress made to date by all partners and the key issues impacting on effective delivery of the action plan. - Note the priorities and opportunities for Year 3 of the Eat Well Move More Shape Up Strategy.